4shub/chunkback/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/4shub/chunkback/auto-version-publish.yml)
 ![NPM Version](https://img.shields.io/npm/v/chunkback?color=blue)

-**ChunkBack lets you test your application code with popular LLM model-like apis and response bodies.**
+**ChunkBack lets you test your apps with LLM provider endpoints without having to pay for the providers.**

 ChunkBack is a simple express server that emulates the response input and output of popular LLM providers, currently Gemini, Anthropic and OpenAI.
 Chunkback accepts a custom prompt language called [CBPL](./CBPL.md) that lets you customize the response to your applications.